Expat Exchange

 When we asked expats and global nomads what they like and dislike about living in Cascais, they replied...

 "Expats and digital nomads living in Cascais appreciate the stunning natural beauty of the area, with its picturesque beaches, rugged cliffs, and lush green hills.
 They also enjoy the mild climate, with temperatures rarely dropping below 10°C in the winter and rarely rising above 30°C in the summer.
 Additionally, the city is well-connected to Lisbon, making it easy to access the capital's many attractions.
 Expats and digital nomads also appreciate the friendly locals, who are welcoming and helpful.
-On the downside, the cost of living in Cascais can be quite high, and the city can be quite crowded during the summer months," said another expat in Cascais, Portugal.
+On the downside, the cost of living in Cascais can be quite high, and the city can be quite crowded during the summer months," said a member in Cascais, Portugal.

 Other Questions: